 Singapore may be one of the cleanest cities in the world but it takes a ton of hard work to keep it that way.
 You can volunteer with the National Environment Agency to support the numerous workers who tirelessly ensure our city is clean and green.
-The NEA is always looking for volunteers who can aid their efforts towards dengue protections and cleanliness.
-Train yourselves to become a Litter Free Ambassador, a Dengue Prevention Volunteer, or a Food Waste Reduction Ambassador.
+The NEA is always looking for volunteers who can aid their efforts towards dengue protection and cleanliness.

 This welfare organisation strives to create a more inclusive society by providing assistance to the intellectually disabled via schools, training programmes, projects and vocational training.
 It assists intellectually challenged youth, adults and seniors.
 As a volunteer, you help conduct workshops, impart life skills, conduct home visits or even adopt a MINDS centre to organise outings and specific neighbourhood projects.